 As a performer, Christopher Metcalfe has performed with the O.J.
 Cummins Big Band Sound, Bryan Symphony Orchestra, Cumberland County Playhouse as principal trombonist in productions of "Hello, Dolly!", "The Music Man", and "My Fair Lady", various popular music ensembles (as a guitarist), and the Rockwood First Presbyterian Church Choir.
-He currently work as a music educator at Rockwood High School in Rockwood, TN and as an adjunct music faculty member for Roane State Community College in Harriman, TN.
+He currently works as a music educator at Rockwood High School in Rockwood, TN and as an adjunct music faculty member for Roane State Community College in Harriman, TN.
 Christopher Metcalfe is active as a clinician, performer, educator, and adjudicator throughout East Tennessee.
 He holds memberships in NEA, TEA, RCEA, NAfME, ETSBOA, Phi Mu Alpha, and TSSBDA.
-Christopher Metcalfe is a past president of TSSBDA and is currently president-elect of TSSBDA.
+Christopher Metcalfe is a past president of TSSBDA and is currently president of TSSBDA.
 Christopher Metcalfe is also a Jupiter Artist.

 CAREER OBJECTIVE: Research and development in the field of instrumental music education.